 If we assume that the real purpose of Education is to teach us how to think, how to exercise control over what we think, how to liberate ourselves from the doxa, how to choose what we pay attention to - if we get disburdened from this - then - in the words of David Foster Wallace - we are „totally hosed”.

-We paid a high price for the industrial civilization because it cost us our planet, but this time around, with the coming of the information civilization, the the bill may be even higher, because it is our very humanity that may be the price.
+We paid a high price for the industrial civilization because it cost us our planet, but this time around, with the coming of the information civilization, the bill may be even higher, because we may pay with our humanity.

-So, it looks like we wanted to just teach but I'm afraid we are going to have to save the world now.
+So, it looks like we wanted to just teach, and be left in peace, but I'm afraid we are going to have to save the world now.

 Some of you may ask, like Billy Pilgrim from "Slaughterhouse Five" - why me?
 Why us?
 Why English teachers?

-The genius of language" - to repeat after a philosopher - "is so great that to meditate upon mere words leads to profound understanding.
+And the genius of language" - to repeat after a philosopher - "is so great that to meditate upon mere words leads to profound understanding.”

 Understanding, and the resulting from it wisdom, are the missing parts of modern education.